-Fundamentally, by delaying and denying benefits to LEP claimants (or attempted claimants) by reason of their inability to understand vital documents and notices issued only in English or in very poor-quality translations, NYSDOL has deprived LEP claimants of unemployment benefits and discriminated against them.
+Fundamentally, by delaying and denying benefits to LEP claimants (or attempted claimants) by reason of their inability to understand vital documents and notices issued only in English or in very poor-quality translations, NYSDOL has deprived LEP claimants of unemployment benefits and discriminated against them.272

-Further, NYSDOL's imposition of ID.me, as well as its biometric digital identity credentialing, raises serious statutory, due process, and discrimination concerns.
-In essence, in the name of preventing "fraud," New York has outsourced its governmental duty to provide critical UI benefits to a private system that, without statutory or regulatory basis, conditions UI on additional eligibility requirements and the submission of biometric information.
-It further flags innocent claims as fraudulent, preventing or freezing payments for weeks and sometimes months, which makes it impossible for many LEP and immigrant workers to maintain their benefits despite their dire need.
+Further, NYSDOL's imposition of ID.me raises serious statutory, due process, and discrimination concerns.
+In essence, in the name of preventing "fraud," New York has outsourced its governmental duty to provide critical UI benefits to a private system conditioning UI on additional eligibility requirements and the submission of biometric informationwithout statutory or regulatory basis.
+According to advocates, by relying on ID.me's identity verification system, DOL treats innocent claims as fraudulent, preventing or freezing payments for weeks and sometimes months, which makes it impossible for many LEP and immigrant workers to maintain their benefits despite their dire need.

-By failing to translate the ID.me documentation and process for LEP claimants, NYSDOL is violating Title VI and state laws mandating that vital documents be translated into New York's top six (now 12) languages.
-New York State has conditioned UI benefits on compliance with ID.me, with no alternative option available, yet has failed to translate materials or to provide interpreters so that LEP applicants can successfully navigate the process.
+By failing to ensure that ID.me is available in Russian, Yiddish, Bengali, Italian, Arabic, Polish, and other languages, NYSDOL is violating Title VI and state laws mandating that vital documents be translated into New York's top 12 languages.273 New York State has conditioned UI benefits on the successful navigation of ID.me, with no alternative option available, yet has failed to translate materials or to provide interpreters that LEP applicants need to complete the process.274

 NYSDOL's use of ID.me also raises serious due process concerns and conflicts with the federal Social Security Act, which requires states to provide benefits to claimants "when due."
-In violation of fundamental due process principles and federal guidance, NYSDOL fails to provide LEP claimants with notice and a meaningful opportunity to contest any flag fraud.
+275 In violation of fundamental due process principles and federal guidance, 276 NYSDOL fails to provide LEP claimants with notice and a meaningful opportunity to contest any flag fraud.
 And the infliction of substantial delays in processing claims conflicts with the basic presumption in federal and state UI laws and guidance that workers should be presumed eligible to receive continuing benefits and are "entitled to promptness at all stages of the eligibility determination."277

-&lt;sup>272 42 U.S.C. § 2000; 29 C.F.R. § 31.3(b); .
+272 42 U.S.C. § 2000d; 29 C.F.R. § 31.3(b); .
 See, e.g., Pabon v.
 Levine, 70 F.R.D.
 674, 675 (S.D.N.Y.
 1976); Murguia v.
-Childers, No. 5:20-CV-5221, 2021 WL 1601748, at /277 (W.D.
-Ark.
-Apr.
-23, 2021).
-See discussion and notes, infra § X. Paben 70 F.P.D.
-674, 675 (S.D.N.Y.
-1976); Murguia v.
-Childers, No. 5:20-CV-5221, 2021 WL 1601748, at /277 (W.D.
-Ark.
-Apr.
-23, 2021).
+Childers, No. 5:20-CV-5221, 2021 WL 1601748, at 7 (W.D.